includeos/IncludeOS/README.md

 For building IncludeOS services you will need:

 * [The conan package manager](https://docs.conan.io/en/latest/installation.html) (1.13.1 or newer)
-* cmake, make, nasm
+* cmake, make, nasm (x86/x86_64 only)
 * clang, or alternatively gcc on linux.
 Prebuilt packages are available for clang 6.0 and gcc 7.3.

-To boot VMs locally you will also need:
+To boot VMs locally with our tooling you will also need:

 * qemu
-* python3
-* python packages: psutil, jsonschema
+* python3 packages: psutil, jsonschema

 The following command will configure conan to use our build profiles and remote repositories. (**Note:** this overwrites any existing conan configuration.
 Set `CONAN_USER_HOME` to create a separate conan home folder for testing.)